xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreIterator/README.md

 - These include sets, arrays, dictionaries, linked lists, etc.

--  The traversel of the collection is encapsulated, and a uniform interface is provided to access the elements.
+- The traversal of the collection is encapsulated, and a uniform interface is provided to access the elements.

 ## Problem statement